 Did you always love to write, or dance, or paint, or garden?
 Reconnecting with something that sets your soul on fire is actually a way to de-stress.
 But it also helps you to express who you are from the depths of your soul!
 It is easy to lose ourselves, and I see so many women who do this when they become a wife or mother…or when they start a job in order to pay the bills.
 It is easy to let go of some of those passions because the focus shifts.
 But one way that we can care for ourselves is to take the time to connect with those things that do light our soul on fire.
 That is a part of who we really are!

 It is never selfish to nurture you!
 In fact, when you do it regularly, it allows you to be the best you can be…so that you can be there to help nurture others!
-Go and find something to nurture yourself today!
+Make self-care a priority and find some way to nurture yourself today!